blazingmaster70/ms-dos-simulator/README.md

 | `VER` | Displays the current simulated MS-DOS version string. |
 | `CLS` | Flushes the current display buffer and clears the screen terminal. |

-<pre>...There is more.
-Use 'help' in MS-DOS Simulator for more commands.</pre>
+<p>...There is more.
+Use 'help' in MS-DOS Simulator for more commands.</p>

 ---